E3SM-Project/polaris/docs/users_guide/quick_start.md

 (setup-overview)=

-## Setting up test cases
+## Setting up tasks

-Before you set up a test case with polaris, you will need to build the MPAS component you wish to test with, see {ref}`build-components` above.
+Before you set up a task with polaris, you will need to build the MPAS component you wish to test with, see {ref}`build-components` above.

 If you have not already done so, you will need to source the appropriate load script, see {ref}`conda-env`.

-To see all available test cases you can set up in polaris, run:
+To see all available tasks you can set up in polaris, run:

 ```bash
 polaris list